 The Beauregard Parish Sheriff’s Office Investigative Division is a multi-task-oriented unit of highly trained and experienced criminal investigators.
-The Division is led by Chief Detective Mark Herford, who has twenty-four years of law enforcement service and is an FBI National Academy graduate.
-In addition to Chief Detective Herford, the division is staffed by Detective Jared Morton (Assistant Chief of Detectives), Detective Robert Hunt, Detective Toree Jones, Detective Clyde Kellogg, Detective Brian Leedom, Detective Tiffany Maks, and Detective Travis Thompson.
+The Division is led by Sylvester Denmond, Chief of Detectives.
+Detective Denmond has worked in Law Enforcement twenty-three years and previously served as the President of the Louisiana Narcotics Association.
+In addition to Sylvester Denmond, the division is staffed by Detective Doug Cooley, Detective Toree Simmons, Detective Clyde Kellogg, Detective Tiffany Maks, Detective Derek Smith, Detective Travis Thompson, and Detective Valerie Franks.

 In most cases, a citizen files an initial complaint with the Patrol Division.
 After the initial investigation has been completed by the Patrol Division, the case is referred to the Investigative Division, where it is then assigned to a detective for continued investigation and/or follow-up.